juanrazo/Threads/README.md

 ## Introduction to thread system

+## Part 2 is located in consumer and tthreads folder
+The producer consumer and ReadMe are in the consumer folder.
+The semaphore is located in the tthreads folder.

 The tthreads package is a non-preemptive user mode threading library.
 This document describes
 how it is intended to be used.
 Its